ikapta/weapon/README.md

 # weapon

-Tool for boot your mac
+Tool for bootstrap your mac

 ## Usage